exactlyallan/A-frame-experiment-1-terrain/README.md

 ## Description

 Getting the hang for A-frame and more three.js development.
-Building a simple terrain.
+Building a simple poly terrain.

 <hr>